Prologue - Out of nothing!

 All was good.

-Seeing this, Qwentas, not wanting to be outdone once again, also tried to make a smaller race of his own.
-One to rival that of his brother’s newest children.
-Many times he tried and failed.
-First, the goblins he made.
-They multiplied as he hoped, but they were small and not nearly as strong as he needed them to be.
-Then he made the dwarves; they were stronger but still not very tall, and they struggled to multiply.
-Next came the Orcs, who had all the attributes he wanted.
-Strong and large, they multiplied almost out of control but were unruly and could not live peacefully with each other or his other children.
-So they would not thrive.
-Time and time again, Qwentas tried and failed: trolls, ogres, and so on.
-All the races Qwentas made would not thrive like Osar’s humans had.
-They were all stronger and better able to face the dangers of the paradise.
-Many could tap into the godly powers given by their father, but they could not get along, and they fought with one another, and then they fought with Osar’s humans.
-Osar was not pleased with this and implored his brother to reign in his creations.
-With great trepidation, though he loved them so, despite their faults, Qwentas abandoned his newest children.
-They continued to fight amongst themselves, never reaching the great heights that Osar’s humans had.
+humans.
+So, they would not thrive.
+Time and time again, Qwentas tried and failed: trolls, ogres, and so on, all with flaws that held them back.
+All the races Qwentas made would not thrive as Osar’s humans had.
+They were all stronger and better able to face the dangers of the paradise, and many could tap into the godly powers given to them by their father, but they could not get along.
+They fought with one another, and then they fought with Osar’s humans.
+Osar was not pleased with this and implored his brother to rein in his creations.
+With great trepidation, though he loved them so, despite their faults, Qwentas abandoned his newest children as they continued to fight amongst themselves, never reaching the great heights that Osar’s humans had.

 All was good… for a time.

-After losing his beloved Alves and all of his godly children, Qwentas’s grief knew no limits.
+After losing his beloved Alves and then all of his godly children, Qwentas’s grief knew no limits.
 His rage built within him, and he grew to massive proportions.
 His anger and hatred of Osar fuelled him so.
-He would wipe out the humans that Osar so loved, and then he, too, would know the great loss Qwentas felt.
+He would wipe out the humans that Osar so loved, and then he, too, would know the significant loss Qwentas felt.

-Osar flung the beating heart deep into the forest on the mountain's eastern side, where it landed on a small island in the middle of a great lake.
-The heart sank into the ground, and a massive tree sprung from that spot, towering over the rest of the forest.
-It radiated a soft green glow as the very essence of God's heart slowly released through this great tree's branches and leaves.
+Osar flung the beating heart deep into the forest on the mountain’s eastern side, where it landed on a small island in the middle of a great lake.
+The heart sank into the ground, and a massive tree sprang from that spot, towering over the rest of the forest.
+It radiated a soft green glow as the very essence of God’s heart slowly released through this great tree’s branches and leaves.

 “I love you, Brother!” he said the final words to his dying brother.

 Osar once again entered the great void, leaving behind their creation to evolve as best it could without interference.
 He let go of his form and drifted once again.
 He would travel the cosmos alone for the first time.
-Oscar hoped with all his heart that he would one day come across another orb like the one he and his brother had found together so long ago; there, he would try again.
+Osar hoped with all his heart that he would one day come across another orb similar to the one he and his brother had found together so long ago; there, he would try again.
 One last attempt for his humankind.
 Hopefully, this time, he would get it right.

 All was… uncertain.